Old Quarter of Hanoi: Top 5 places to visit

 2. Jade Mountain Temple

-Also, in the lake, we find the Temple of Jade Mountain.
-It was built in 1865 dedicated to the Confucianism and Taoist philosophers and a national hero, Tran Hung Dao.
+Also, on another island in the center of the lake, we find the Temple of Jade Mountain (Ngoc Son Temple).
+It was built in 1865 and dedicated to Confucian and Taoist philosophers and a national hero, Tran Hung Dao, who fought against the Mongol invasions in the 13th century.

 3. Morning Sunlight Bridge

 The temple is accessed by a beautiful and striking red wooden bridge.
-It’s one of the most famous attractions of the city.
-It has a really curious nickname: Morning Sunlight Bridge.
+This has a curious nickname, which in English would be more or less: Sunrise Bridge or Morning Sunlight Bridge.

 4. St Joseph’s Cathedral